People using the facilities:

 Born Again Bodies

 The Korean congregation worship services are held on Sunday at 1pm and Wednesday at 7.30pm.
 Morning prayers Monday-Friday at 5.30am.
 Secondary school members meet for study and fellowship on Friday evenings 7pm.
 Youth on Saturday evenings 5pm.

 Shore Singers is a mixed choir of over 40 members.
-Established in 1973 it became independent in 1975.
-It is a non profit volunteer group that seeks to present with a professional standard beautiful music to their audiences from a wide repertoire.
-From classical to modern popular genres to entertain people of all ages, to make friends with others who love music and to be of service to the community, bringing pleasure each month to a range of audiences.
-They also sponsor the U16 vocal aria in the annual North Shore Performing Arts Competitions thus contributing to many a young person’s music career.
-At the end of the year they close with a popular annual concert, with proceeds going to a local charity.
+We are a non profit volunteer group that seeks to present beautiful music from a wide repertoire and to a professional standard.
+With music from classical to modern popular genres, we entertain people of all ages, make friends with others who love music and hope to be of service to the community, bringing pleasure each month to a range of audiences.
+We also sponsor the U16 vocal aria in the annual North Shore Performing Arts Competitions thus contributing to many a young person’s music career.
+At the end of the year we close with a popular annual concert, with proceeds going to a local charity.

-The musical director is Beth Donnell who comes from a very well known musical family on the Shore.
-With highest musical and teacher qualifications she has taught in NZ and overseas, including London, Montreal and Sydney.
-Where ever she goes she has trained young people’s choirs, bands, jazz groups, and musical productions.
-She has also sung in choirs in these places.
-She came to the choir with these great credentials in 1997 after retirement from Head of Music at Takapuna Grammar.
-She brings great skill to the choir with her unique arrangements of many works to suit the choir voices.
-For the choir she is able to bring out the best, with the soloists in the choir receiving valuable encouragement and assistance.
+The musical director is Beth Donnell who comes with high musical and teacher qualifications.
+Beth has taught in NZ and overseas, including London, Montreal and Sydney, training young people’s choirs, bands, jazz groups, and musical productions.
+She brings great skill to the choir with unique arrangements of many works to suit the choir voices.
+Soloists in the choir receive valuable encouragement and assistance.
 The choir still requires strong voices in all sections for men and women.